Tricycle landing gear

-Tricycle gear is a type of aircraft undercarriage, or landing gear, arranged in a tricycle fashion.
-The tricycle arrangement has a single nose wheel in the front, and two or more main wheels slightly aft of the center of gravity.
-Tricycle gear aircraft are the easiest for takeoff, landing and taxiing, and consequently the configuration is the most widely used on aircraft.
+Tricycle gear is a type of aircraft undercarriage, or landing gear, that is arranged in a tricycle fashion.
+The tricycle arrangement has one or more nose wheels in a single front undercarriage and two or more main wheels slightly aft of the center of gravity.
+Tricycle gear aircraft are the easiest for takeoff, landing and taxiing, and consequently the configuration is now the most widely used on aircraft.

 History

 Several early aircraft had primitive tricycle gear, notably very early Antoinette planes and the Curtiss Pushers of the pre-World War I Pioneer Era of aviation.
 Waldo Waterman's 1929 tailless Whatsit was one of the first to have a steerable nose wheel.

 In 1956, Cessna introduced sprung-steel tricycle landing gear on the Cessna 172.
 Their marketing department described this as "Land-O-Matic" to imply that these aircraft were much easier to land than tailwheel aircraft.